 There’s a reason why the bank referral program examples we highlighted are ongoing, not time-sensitive.

+You might have seen other banks give referral bonuses for a limited time.
+Don’t make this mistake.
 People will naturally refer friends to your bank when they know their referral will benefit a friend.
-Word of mouth happens organically, and you’ll want to capture the benefits whenever you can.
+Word of mouth happens organically, and you want to capture the benefits whenever you can.

 2. Make sharing easy